wpxtmvpsxm/Glyph/readme.md

 ## Introduction
 Tips, explanations and cues for some of the more unintuitive strats in Glyph go here.
 I'm going to be assuming knowledge of basic speedtech.
-Glyph is really fun.
-You should play it.
+Shoutouts to Buhbai and Koralreef for their github guides which I used as a reference point to make this one.
-You can always DM me at wpxtmvpsxm#5957 or join the incredibly unofficial Glyph gang [discord server](https://discord.gg/E87T6jhYZ6) if you have any questions or feedback.
+You can always DM me at wpxtmvpsxm#5957 or join the incredibly unofficial Glyph gang [discord server](https://discord.gg/E87T6jhYZ6) if you have any questions, feedback, or to get at the #strat-videos channel.

 ## Wallboosts
 Wallboosts are an uncommon tech in the basegame but because Glyph has disabled neutral jumps as well as the prevalence of vertically falling blocks,